 In conclusion, honey and maple syrup are both better options to use instead of processed sugars; however, the high sugar content means they have to be used with caution and moderation.

 Even though honey and maple syrup are high in sugars, which are thought to be carcinogenic, they have potential anticancer qualities due to other chemicals they contain.

 One study has found an inverse association between maple syrup and colorectal cancer.
-Maple syrup might inhibit cell proliferation and invasion through suppression of AKT activation, thus becoming a potential suitable phytomedicine for colorectal cancer, with fewer adverse effects than traditional chemotherapy (18).
+Maple syrup might inhibit cell proliferation and invasion by suppressing AKT activation, thus becoming a potentially suitable phytomedicine for colorectal cancer, with fewer adverse effects than traditional chemotherapy (20).

-Maple syrup extracts and pure maple syrup, the dark ones in particular, have shown a selective in vitro antiproliferative activity against prostate, lung, breast and colorectal cancer cells (7).
+Maple syrup extracts and pure maple syrup, the dark ones, in particular, have shown in vitro antiproliferative activity against prostate, lung, breast, and colorectal cancer cells (9).

-Honey can potentially be used as chemopreventive and therapeutic treatment against cancer.
-It is suggested that honey has abilities to inhibit cell proliferation, induce apoptosis and cell-cycle arrest (19).
+Honey can potentially be used as a chemopreventive and therapeutic treatment against cancer.
+It is suggested that honey can inhibit cell proliferation, induce apoptosis and cell-cycle arrest (21).

-Allergy to honey is very rare, however there have been described cases of it.
+Allergy to honey is very rare; however, there have been such described cases.
 The main allergens causing this allergy are thought to be pollen proteins (Compositae pollen) from the plants and glandular proteins produced by bees.
-Propolis, that can be found in beeswax, is also known as a contact allergen (26).
-Symptoms to a honey allergy can occur when the allergic person consumes or touches honey.
-These may include oral allergy syndrome, itching, swelling and redness of the mouth area, nausea, vomiting, diarrhea, skin rashes and other symptoms.
+Propolis, which can be found in beeswax, is also known as a contact allergen (34).
+Symptoms of a honey allergy can occur when the allergic person consumes or touches honey.
+These may include oral allergy syndrome, itching, swelling and redness of the mouth, nausea, vomiting, diarrhea, skin rashes, and other symptoms.